ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm-fw.md

   certified-operators-868d6dbfcf-66kvc                              1/1     Running     0          95m
   community-operators-94bf6c85b-48mjv                               1/1     Running     0          5h35m
   eed49b0f70894a9e070ba29eb2604d8030764df3298f45f2d484f1311cxlvxq   0/1     Completed   0          42s
-  ibm-blockchain-catalog-gkdsc                                      1/1     Running     0          90s
+  ibm-hlfsupport-catalog-gkdsc                                      1/1     Running     0          90s
   marketplace-operator-78f6f57c5b-cvf78                             1/1     Running     0          16h
   redhat-marketplace-64ff89cf7d-g5bnh                               1/1     Running     0          16h
   redhat-operators-f8bd8d49-99h64                                   1/1     Running     0          3h35m
   ```
   It can take a few minutes for the catalog to load.
-When the command is successful, you should see `ibm-blockchain-catalog-nnnnn` with a **STATUS** of **Running**.
+When the command is successful, you should see `ibm-hlfsupport-catalog-nnnnn` with a **STATUS** of **Running**.
 The catalog should now be available under the **Operators** tab of your OpenShift dashboard.
 3. You are now ready to deploy the blockchain console from the OpenShift dashboard.
-Skip to [Deploy the IBM Blockchain Platform console](#console-deploy-ocp-rhm-fw-console) to continue the deployment in your airgap environment.
+Skip to [Deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console](#console-deploy-ocp-rhm-fw-console) to continue the deployment in your airgap environment.

 ## Deploy using a portable compute device
 {: #deploy-ocp-rhm-fw-portable}